Gardening in Containers

 There are many wonderful reasons for gardening in containers.
-Not only does growing crops in pots allow you to have a portable garden that can be moved to create any effect you want, but they can be brought inside as soon as the weather turns cold for a fresh, year round supply of flowers, vegetables and herbs.
+Not only does growing in pots allow you to have a portable garden that can be moved to create any effect you want, but they can be brought inside as soon as the weather turns cold for a fresh, year round supply of flowers, vegetables and herbs.

 Planters are particularly great if you live in the city.
 For inspiration, one needs only to turn to the roof-top gardener’s of New York City.
 Working with a limited amount of space they have transformed these areas, using an assortment of garden supplies, potting mixes and various plants, into lush getaways high above the din and chaos of the city.

 Combined with existing garden beds containers can be used to accent plantings by adding height, color and other features that may be lacking.
 They can also be used to confine invasive plants that would normally over run your gardening space, such as mint, St. johns wart, or grasses to name a few.

 A marvelous advantage of growing in containers is that you can completely control the soil quality.
 This is a major boon to anyone who has plants that struggle yearly with diseases, insect pests, or poor conditions.
 By being able to hand pick your growing medium, and nutrients, you can ensure that your plants thrive under optimal conditions.